walles/moar/README.md

 * Enable --version for version information.

 * Make sure version information is printed if there are warnings.

-* Make sure the LANG environment variable is printed if there are warnings.

-* Make sure some kind of platform information is printed if there are warnings.

-* Make sure the Ruby version is printed if there are warnings.

 * Report command line errors, think about different command line requirements depending on whether we're piping input into moar.rb or